 Case: If a player is receiving treatment by the Physiotherapist on a 90-second change-over, and the treatment goes over the allowed 90 seconds, what happens?

 Decision: When the Chair Umpire says "Time", the player must put the ball in play within 30 seconds.
-Any delay after that will result in a Code Violation begins) and is completed after another three (3) minutes, is a rewarm-up authorized?
+Any delay after that will result in a Code Violation.

 Medical Time-Out and Re-Warm-Up